What is Tibialis Anterior Tendonitis

-The tibialis anterior muscle that runs down the outside of the shin to attached on inner side.
-The tendon stands out and can be felt easily while lifting the foot up and inward (dorsiflexion and inversion).
+The Tibialis Anterior muscle runs down the outside of the shin to attached to the inner side.
+The Tendon stands out and can be felt easily while lifting the foot up and inward (Dorsiflexion and inversion).

 This is an overuse condition common in runners.
 Tendonitis or inflammation of the protective sheath that surrounds the tendon can arise as a result of overuse particularly through running on hard surfaces or in racket sports where changing direction is frequent.

-This condition is usually associated with anterior shin splint.
+This Condition is usually associated with an Anterior Shin Splint.

 Sometimes the tendon may have degeneration within it as well and not just inflammation.
 Degeneration typically occurs in middle-aged and older individuals.
 Symptoms are aggravated by standing and walking.

-Symptoms include Pain and tenderness, will be felt upon active dorsiflexion or when the tendon is palpated.
+Symptoms include pain and tenderness, which will be felt upon active dorsiflexion or when the tendon is palpated.

 Treatment for this condition is usually non-operative and is successful in settling the symptoms.
-As with most case of soft tissue injuries the initial treatment is – Rest, Ice and Protection.
+As with most cases of soft tissue injuries the initial treatment is – Rest, Ice, and Protection.

-In resistant patients where the symptoms don’t resolve through non-operative management, surgery can be opted.
-The inflamed tissues round the tendon are debrided surgically, as well as, possible lengthening of the calf muscle is done.
+In resistant patients where the symptoms don’t resolve through non-operative management, surgery can opt.
+The inflamed tissues around the tendon are debrided surgically, as well as, possible lengthening of the calf muscle is done.